Rahamat-prog/from-backend/readme.md

 - Basic HTML form with `username` and `email` fields
 - Data handling using Express `POST` method
-- Submitted data saved to a plain text file
+- Submitted data stored in **MongoDB**
-- Uses built-in Node.js `fs` module
+- Uses `Mongoose` for MongoDB interaction
-- Minimal and easy to understand
+- Clean and easy-to-understand code structure

 ---